Old, by Rich Paschall

 The Gabapentin for the foot nerve pain does not seem to eliminate the problem, even if it lessens it.
 The Lidocaine patch may numb the pain, but I cut the patch down because a completely numb foot is not a good thing for walking and creates a dull pain, which actually is not much better than a sharp pain.

 My doctor does not like my diet or my cholesterol.
 He seems to cast a skeptical eye at my insistence that I watch the cholesterol rating on the food I buy.
 That does not include restaurant food, however.
-I don’t eat out often anyway.
+Or what John cooks for dinner.
 Statins did not work.
 They created muscle and joint pain I could not stand.
 The non-statin anti-cholesterol pills are not as effective, but hold less side effects, apparently.
-Other problems and medications have come and gone, I guess as the age related issues cropped up.
+Other problems and medications have come and gone.
 Parts wear out, you know.

 Recently a high school class mate of mine wrote to say he had finally gotten in to a senior center he had applied for a while ago.
 He had a variety of health issues in recent years and needed to get into such a community.
 I wrote back that I could not imagine that any of us would be talking Senior Center, because it seemed like just a few years ago we were in high school together.